Nextdoor/kingpin/docs/basicuse.rst

 Schema Description
 ''''''''''''''''''

-The JSON schema is simple.
-We take a single JSON object that has a few
+The schema is simple.
+We take a single JSON or YAML object that has a few
 fields:

 -  ``actor`` - A text-string describing the name of the Actor package